-Tyler started K9 Connection in 2007 to fulfill his dream of helping dogs and owners to live harmonious lives together.
+Tyler started K9 Connection in 2007 to fulfill his dream of helping dogs and owners live harmonious lives together.
 Tyler oversees and develops the training programs at K9 Connection, and works diligently to advance our training techniques and coach the staff.

-Additionally, Tyler travels the country teaching seminars to other professional trainers who want to improve their skills and learn the secrets of our success.
+Additionally, Tyler travels the world teaching seminars to other professional trainers who want to improve their skills and learn the secrets of our success.
 Tyler also serves as the President of the International Association of Canine Professionals.
 In 2015 Tyler was selected to be an instructor for Leerburg Online University, one of the most well respected and prestigious web-based dog training companies.
 His personal Pack includes Lobo (Belgian Malinois), and Charlie (terrier mix).
 In addition to training dogs, Tyler also enjoys hiking, kung fu, meditation, and spending time with his family.

 Tyler personally coaches all the staff at K9 Connection, and directs all the training programs.
 He is not currently accepting new clients.

 Barb Lenahan has had a lifetime of loving and working with her own dogs, and has been training dogs professionally for the past fifteen years.
 In addition to working privately with owners and their dogs to solve problems, Barb has been teaching Puppy, Basic and Advanced Obedience, Scent Work, Rally, Canine Good Citizen and Therapy International preparation classes.
 Barb is certified as an AKC Canine Good Citizen Evaluator and also as a Therapy Dog International Evaluator.
-She owns three Dobermans, and has been successful in the obedience ring, achieving many AKC and other working titles.
+She owns two Dobermans, and has been successful in the obedience ring, achieving many AKC and other working titles.

 Together with Dobermans she volunteers at Roswell Park Cancer Institute, bringing support, comfort and companionship to patients, families and staff.

 Danielle started training dogs when she was 9 years old and never looked back.
 Although